Almarch/shinyChess/README.md

 install.packages('bigchess', version = '1.9.1')
 ```

-shinyChess can then be installed.
+shinyChess can be installed as an R package:

 ```sh
 R CMD INSTALL shinyChess
 ```

-It may now be launched from R:
+It may then be launched from R:

 ```r
 library(shinyChess)